suhailnajeeb/learning-sql/README.md

 The course on [cognitiveclass.ai](https://cognitiveclass.ai) is free and  you could follow the materials if you want.
 The SQL for Data Science course is part of Coursera's
 [IBM Data Science Professional Certificate](https://www.coursera.org/professional-certificates/ibm-data-science) Program and provides a brief introduction to SQL for data science.

+This repository contains some basic sql code and notes.
 The notes aren't really descriptive if that is something you are looking for.
 Its mostly a collection of some basic syntaxes with some examples.

 You can find some of the notes in my blog:
 - [SQL Fundamentals Part 1](suhailnajeeb.github.io/sql-fundamentals-part-1)